Dedicated Customer Support

 Best Formula for Reflux in Babies

 Infant reflux occurs when a baby spits up and food returns from the baby's stomach.
 Reflux can occur in healthy infants several times per day.
 Rest assured, as long as your baby is healthy, content, and meeting all milestones, reflux is not a cause for concern.
-It affects many infants, especially those 3 months old or younger.
+It affects many infants, especially those younger than 3 months.
 In fact, it's more common than you might think.
 Studies have shown that approximately 50% of infants experience some degree of acid reflux.
 Dealing with acid reflux in babies can be challenging, but there are several strategies parents can employ to help manage the condition and provide relief for their little ones.
 In this article, we’ll highlight practical tips and strategies to help you navigate the complexities of acid reflux in babies.

 What is Infant Reflux?